iclighthouse/ICDex/docs/ICDexRouter.md

 Users who deposit NFTs into the ICDexRouter are granted specific qualifications, and some operations require locking the NFT.
 The currently supported NFT is ICLighthouse Planet Cards (goncb-kqaaa-aaaap-aakpa-cai), and qualifications that can be granted for the operations include:
-- Creating an automated market maker canister: Accounts that have an NFT card with #NEPTUNE, #URANUS or #SATURN deposited into the ICDexRouter will be qualified to create an automated market maker canister.
+- Creating an automated market maker canister: Accounts that have NFT cards deposited to the ICDexRouter will be eligible for a discounted fee on creating an automated market maker canister.
 - Binding vip-maker qualifications: An account that has an NFT card with #NEPTUNE, #URANUS or #SATURN deposited into the ICDexRouter can set up to 5 target accounts as vip-maker roles, which will receive rebates when trading as maker roles.
 If the holder of the NFT removes the NFT from ICDexRouter, all the vip-maker roles he has bound will be invalidated.